Advaithftw/virtual-workspace/README.md

 - **Socket.IO Integration**:
   - Real-time communication using WebSocket protocol.
   - Users can join specific chat rooms and broadcast messages to the entire room.
+  - Enable collaborative file editing with real-time updates
 - **Room Management**:
   - Users can create rooms and join existing rooms via unique codes.
   - Notifications are sent to all users in a room when a new user joins or leaves.

 ### Frontend
 - **Flutter Application**:
-  - A modern UI built using Flutter for mobile users.
+  - UI built using Flutter for mobile users.
-  - Includes features for room creation, joining rooms, and sending messages.
+  - Includes features for room creation, joining rooms, and sending messages,file sharing and collaborative editing.
   - Integrates seamlessly with WebSocket to provide real-time updates.
 - **Provider Pattern**:
   - State management is handled using the `Provider` package.